-External references: WCAG 2.0/Section 508 Prior VVSG source: VVSG 1.1 - 3.3.1.d
+Discussion

+For example, if fingerprints are used for voter identification, another mechanism will be provided for voters without usable fingerprints.

+This requirement is based on WCAG 2.0 [W3C10] and Section 508 [USAB18].

 8.1-E – Standard audio connectors

 The voting system must provide its audio signal for the audio format interface through an industry standard connector using a 3.5 mm (1/8 inch) stereo headphone jack to allow voters to use their own audio assistive devices for private listening.